ajroach42/ajroach42.github.io/_posts/2020-05-02-old-computers-and-gizmos-for-sale.md

 ### HP Omnibook 425

-The Omnibook 425 is in good cosmetic condition.
+The Omnibook 425 is in good cosmetic condition, has ROM card.
 No extras.
 I can supply a CF card for the C drive.

 $325 + shipping